 The result is often poor employee performance and poor customer experience.

-Preparing For Telemarketing Campaigns
+Preparing For Outreach Campaigns

 As leadership, all of the above can ruin the chance for you to achieve your goals.